johnholloway77/EmployeeSalaryProgram/README.md

 Additionally, using the ncurses library to improve my skills.
 This version simply displays to the screeen and does little to make use of they more dynamic elements of ncurses.
-Llater versions will take full advantage of ncurses and have improved error checking.
+Later versions will take full advantage of ncurses and have improved error checking.